How to Make Drill Beats

 Mix so it knocks

 Drill needs a powerful, clean low end dominated by the 808.
 Sidechain the 808 to the kick, high-pass your melodies and hats to clear room for the sub, and keep the lows mono and tight.
 Our EQ and compression fundamentals guide covers carving space, and clean gain staging keeps headroom for the master.
+The sliding sub is the hardest part to control, so our walkthrough on how to mix 808s is worth a read.
 If mixing is new, start with the beginner’s guide to mixing your first song, and find more in our mixing and mastering hub.

 Frequently asked questions